Kwapee/simple_shell/README.md

-# Josef and Tu's Shell
+# Theodora and Perry's Shell
 - - -
 ### Description
-Josef and Tu's Shell is a simple UNIX command interpreter that replicates functionalities of the simple shell (sh).
+Theodora and Perry's Shell is a simple UNIX command interpreter that replicates functionalities of the simple shell (sh).
 Additional functions are also included.
 This program was written entirely in C as a milestone project for Holberton School.

 ### Installation
 Clone this repository into your working directory.
 For best results, files should be compiled with GCC and the following flags: -Wall -Wextra -Werror -pedantic -Wno-format.